karlmacas29/contacts-fire/README.md

 - https://youtu.be/-jdtfJe_sII?si=7wFhaJL1QvMBwAth

 ## Known Bugs
--Dark mode just made temporary on
+- Dark mode just made temporary on
--needs to be clear data when you switch or use different google account
+- Needs to be clear data when you switch or use different google account